Electronic paper

-Electronic paper, also sometimes electronic ink, e-ink or electrophoretic display, are display devices that mimic the appearance of ordinary ink on paper.
-Unlike conventional flat panel displays that emit light, an electronic paper display reflects ambient light like paper.
+Electronic paper or intelligent paper, is a display device that reflects ambient light, mimicking the appearance of ordinary ink on paper – unlike conventional flat-panel displays which need additional energy to emit their own light.
 This may make them more comfortable to read, and provide a wider viewing angle than most light-emitting displays.
-The contrast ratio in electronic displays available as of 2008 approaches newspaper, and newly (2008) developed displays are slightly better.
+The contrast ratio in electronic displays available as of 2008 approaches newspaper, and newly developed displays are slightly better.
 An ideal e-paper display can be read in direct sunlight without the image appearing to fade.

+Technologies include Gyricon, electrowetting, interferometry, and plasmonics.

 Many electronic paper technologies hold static text and images indefinitely without electricity.
 Flexible electronic paper uses plastic substrates and plastic electronics for the display backplane.
-Applications of electronic visual displays include electronic shelf labels and digital signage, bus station time tables, electronic billboards, smartphone displays, and e-readers able to display digital versions of books and magazines.
+Applications of e-paper include electronic shelf labels and digital signage, bus station time tables, electronic billboards, smartphone displays, and e-readers able to display digital versions of books and magazines.

 Technologies

 Gyricon

 Electronic paper was first developed in the 1970s by Nick Sheridon at Xerox's Palo Alto Research Center.
 The first electronic paper, called Gyricon, consisted of polyethylene spheres between 75 and 106 micrometers across.
 Each sphere is a Janus particle composed of negatively charged black plastic on one side and positively charged white plastic on the other (each bead is thus a dipole).
 The spheres are embedded in a transparent silicone sheet, with each sphere suspended in a bubble of oil so that it can rotate freely.
 The polarity of the voltage applied to each pair of electrodes then determines whether the white or black side is face-up, thus giving the pixel a white or black appearance.

+A benefit of this type of e-paper is that the contents are retained even after the voltage have been stopped.
 At the FPD 2008 exhibition, Japanese company Soken demonstrated a wall with electronic wall-paper using this technology.
 In 2007, the Estonian company Visitret Displays was developing this kind of display using polyvinylidene fluoride (PVDF) as the material for the spheres, dramatically improving the video speed and decreasing the control voltage needed.